MUSA-Project/MMT_Annotations/README.md

 }
 ```

+3. Download and add [`mmt-annotation-1.0.jar`](blob/master/distribution/mmt-annotation-1.0.jar) in the `Aspect Path` of the project.

-We will obtain an output as the following:
+4. Build and run project, we will obtain an output as the following:

 ```
 Counter -- class_id:examples.A, class_instances:1, tracked_objects:1